 You may be able to get help paying for all or some of the costs of a burial or cremation if:

-- you are on a low income.
-(Ask your local benefits office as soon as possible whether the government can help you pay, or go to www.mygov.scot and search for ‘Funeral Support Payment’);
+- you receive certain benefits or tax credits.
+(Ask your local benefits office as soon as possible whether the government can help you pay, or go to www.gov.uk and search for ‘funeral payment’);

-- the person who died was signed up to a scheme providing payment for funeral costs.
+- the person who died was signed up to a scheme providing payment for such costs.
 This scheme could be part of an employment package, a personal pension plan, or an insurance plan;

 If you aren’t eligible for help paying funeral costs, you should still keep receipts of costs in case you can claim them back later.
-You may be able to do this if someone is found to have been responsible for a death as part of a claim by you for compensation (see Section 5: Can I claim compensation?).
+You may be able to do this if someone is found to have been responsible for a death and you are making a claim for compensation.

 Direct funerals or cremations

-One option for reducing the cost of a funeral is a burial or cremation without any mourners present.
+One way to reduce the cost of a funeral is a burial or cremation without any mourners present.
 This is sometimes called a ‘direct’ funeral or cremation.
 The funeral director makes arrangements with the crematorium or burial site, collects the body, and returns ashes from the crematorium in an urn.
 Many people who choose this option still have a memorial ceremony, but hold it on a different day, later on.

 All funeral directors should now be able to offer direct burials or cremations.
 They should also be able to advise you on other ways to lower the cost of a burial or cremation.